miguelgfierro/sciblog/README.md

 The panel will ask you to add username and password.
 Once you are in Django dashboard you can start adding content to your blog.

-To work with disqus comments you have to get your `DISQUS_API_KEY` and `DISQUS_WEBSITE_SHORTNAME`.
+To work with Disqus comments you have to get your `DISQUS_API_KEY` and `DISQUS_WEBSITE_SHORTNAME`.
 They can be obtained at https://disqus.com/api/applications/.

 *NOTE: As of March 2017, [Disqus shows ads](https://kinsta.com/blog/disqus-ads/) by default.
 However, ads can be disabled if you run a [small and non-commercial site](https://blog.disqus.com/advertising-will-remain-optional-for-over-95-of-sites-on-disqus).*